nedflowers/MechaCar_Statistical_Analysis/README.md

 A review of the results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough (0.0417) for us to reject the null hypothesis.
 This lot may be need to be discarded, or at least more closely evaluated.

 ## Study Design: MechaCar vs Competition
 With gas-prices skyrocketing to $5 per gallon and no end in sight, understandably, consumers who commute from outside-city limits are concerned about how much mileage their vehicles are getting per gallon.
 Many are looking to upgrade their vehicles to something more eco-friendly, that also saves them a few bucks each time they fill up.
-Before making the investment, MechaCar wants to provide its potential customers with the statistics on how the company’s vehicles highway fuel efficiency fares against competitor’s
+With MechaCar, AutosRUs wants to provide consumer's with a vehicle whose fuel efficency is competitive against other auto manufacturers' in the same vehicle class.

 ### Metrics to Test
 To perform our study, we will need to evaluate gas prices (current and historical) as well as combined fuel economy or mpg.
 Additionally, we should compare a vehicle’s cylinder numbers to fuel efficiency performance.